 ADA Shower Seat Collapse

-Case Synopsis: A hotel guest was taking a shower in a handicap accessible guest room.
-He was sitting on the wall-mounted shower seat when it collapsed, causing the guest to fall onto the floor of the shower.
-His wife contacted the front desk who sent hotel employees to assist her in helping her husband off the shower floor.
-Initially, the man reported he was uninjured but was later taken to an urgent care center when he indicated he was experiencing pain from his fall.
+Case Summary: A hotel guest (Plaintiff) was taking a shower in a handicap accessible guest room.
+Plaintiff was sitting on the wall-mounted shower seat when it collapsed, causing him to fall onto the floor of the shower.
+Plaintiff’s wife contacted the front desk and hotel employees were sent to assist her in helping Plaintiff off the shower floor.
+Initially, Plaintiff reported he was uninjured.
+However, Plaintiff later indicated he was experiencing pain from the fall and was taken to an urgent care center.

 Expert Analysis: Photographs of the shower and shower seat, from the time of the incident, showed the upper portion of the shower seat had separated from the wall of the shower.
-Additionally, the photographs showed the support structure of the seat was still intact and appeared to be undamaged.
+Additionally, the support structure of the seat was still intact and appeared to be undamaged.

 Photographs showed none of the mounting screws had failed and they appeared to be of adequate size.
 However, instead of being screwed into a backer board as specified in the installation instructions, the shower seat was attached to the wall using plastic hollow wall anchors.
-Several of the wall anchors pulled out of the wall, while in other locations, several screws pulled out of the anchor.
+Several of the wall anchors pulled out of the wall, while several screws pulled out of the anchor in other locations.

 Result: Prior to trial, a settlement was reached with all parties.